-If the selected period needs to display more data points than what can be displayed (eg makes no sense to display more points than the resolution of the browser), an error will be displayed.
+If the selected period needs to display more data points than what can be displayed (e.g. it makes no sense to display more points than the resolution of the browser), an error will be displayed.
 To overcome it, just select a shorter time frame or a different aggregation.

 X axis Description Evolution in time Show a line chart representing the magnitude of Y axis parameter during time.
-Aggregation can be hourly, weekly, daily and yearly Agent Column chart showing agents on each column Customer Column chart showing a customer on each column; customer can correspond to a caller if not inserted into the phonebook, otherwise if present on the phonebook all numbers under the contact entry will be grouped as customer Queue Column chart showing a queues on each column Caller Column chart showing all single callers on each column Distribution in time Column chart showing Y parameter distributed across each hour if aggregated hourly, each day for daily aggregation or each month for montly aggregation Unanswer cause Column chart showing all causes of calls that have not been answered
+Aggregation can be hourly, weekly, daily and yearly Agent Column chart showing agents on each column Group Column chart showing every users group belong- ing to a queue Customer Column chart showing a customer on each column; customer can correspond to a caller if not inserted into the phonebook, otherwise if present on the phonebook all numbers under the contact entry will be grouped as customer Queue Column chart showing a queues on each column Caller Column chart showing all single callers on each column Distribution in time Column chart showing Y parameter distributed across each hour if aggregated hourly, each day for daily aggregation or each month for montly aggregation Unanswer cause Column chart showing all causes of calls that have not been answered